infl00p/gobit/ReadMe.md

 most traded assets (not pair) by whales, during the last period (by default 10 minutes).
 The details widget displays additional information when a pair symbol is selected (using Enter key).

+See gobit-scr.png for a screen shot of the TUI in action.

 Key shortcuts
 ---